YunfeiG/skill-prediction/README.md

 - Elin: Default race, no need to work on this

-- Baraka: Berserker
+- Baraka: Berserker, Slayer

-## What if I don't need specialzation?
+## What if I don't need specialization?

 Go edit ./skill.js, set RACE_SPECIALIZE value to false.